drvolpe/CIRCUS/README.md

 To create a new &mu;Service, the best way is to start from a copy of _New uService Template_.
 Do the following:

-1. Open the project, right click on _New uService Template.lvlib_ and select `Save > Save as...`, give it its new name and leave the flag `Add copy to [...].lvproj` ticked.
+1. Open the project, right-click on _New uService Template.lvlib_ and select `Save > Save as...`, give it its new name and leave the flag `Add copy to [...].lvproj` ticked.
 Save it in a folder, named as the µService, somewhere inside the main CIRCUS folder and press `OK`.
-2. The new µService, with all the basic structure, will appear into the project tree!
+2. The new µService, with all the basic structure, will appear in the project tree!
 Press `Save all`.
-3. Open the library just created, right click on _New uService Template.lvclass_ and rename it with the same name you choose for the library (which will be the name of the µService).
+3. Open the library just created, right-click on _New uService Template.lvclass_ and rename it with the same name you choose for the library (which will be the name of the µService).
-4. Also rename the _Consumer Case Selector.ctl_ appending at the beginning the name of the µService (like *My_uService Consumer Case Selector.ctl*).
+4. Also rename the _Consumer Case Selector.ctl_ appending at the beginning of the name of the µService (like *My_uService Consumer Case Selector.ctl*).
 5. If an error like ``Impossible to create actor: the library of origin is locked'' is given, it means that the template was opened and remained in memory.
-To fix it, close LabVIEW completely, remove the folder named as the µService you were trying to create from the project folder (it get created, no matter what, and will impede the recreation of the µService with the same name), and try again.
+To fix it, close LabVIEW completely, remove the folder named as the µService you were trying to create from the project folder (it gets created, no matter what, and will impede the recreation of the µService with the same name), and try again.
 Then it should work.
-6. If you still haven't done, close and reopen the project, so to avoid error after renaming the class.
+6. If you still haven't done so, close and reopen the project, so to avoid errors after renaming the class.
 7. If you want to personalise all the icons' header of the newly created µService, right-click on the _New µService Name.lvclass_ and select `Properties > General Settings > Edit Icon...`.
 Please stay inside the default rectangle.
 At the prompt of updating all the VIs already present in the project, select Yes.